 I train Divemasters slowly, balancing a bit of theory with a bit of practical work, and get them fully involved in the dive center.
 Whether it’s learning to fill tanks, help customers with their dive gear, assisting Instructors on courses and generally diving as much as possible.
 This allows them to see a variety of diver types underwater, and learn how to deal with problems.

-Whether it’s photographers who want things pointing out to them and to dive really slowly, or it’s novices who need help deciding how much weight to carry.
-Fixing broken fin straps and coming up with quick solutions, there’s nothing like the experience you get from actually working in a dive shop.
+Whether it’s photographers who want things pointing out to them while diving really slowly, or it’s novices who need help deciding how much weight to carry; or if its fixing broken fin straps and coming up with quick solutions, there’s nothing like the experience you get from actually working in a dive shop.